ImageMagick v6 Examples --

 [IM Output]

-Note that I used a PNG format image for the thumbnails output. that is because the shadowed image will contain a lot of semi-transparent pixels, which GIF can not handle.
+Note that I again used a PNG format image for the thumbnails output.
+That is because the shadowed image will contain a lot of semi-transparent pixels, which GIF cannot handle.
 (Yes I am repeating myself but it is important).

 If you do plan to use GIF or JPG format you will need to use a more appropriate "-background" color for the web page or larger canvas on which you plan to display your thumbnail, as these formats do not handle semi-transparent colors.